 The act of playing the game is very straightforward, simply place an Agent on an open building and take the action that the building allows.
-This may initially seem overly simplistic but in practice it is streamlined and elegant.
+This may initially seem overly simplistic, but in practice, it is streamlined and elegant.
 While the act of placing an Agent is straightforward, each player must balance where best to place each Agent to accomplish their own goals and block their opponents from achieving theirs.

 The depth of the game comes from the amount of player choice involved.
 While players will only be placing one Agent on each of their turns, where they place an Agent is vitally important.
 Each player will need to prioritize which buildings are most important for them to assign an Agent to and be able to adjust their plan on the fly if an opponent beats them to the punch.
 Players will need to balance resource gathering and quest completion as best they can while attempting to outmaneuver and outscore their opponents.

-Lords of Waterdeep is easy to learn and I recommend it to any group that enjoys worker placement-style board games.
-If you haven't played a game like it before it is a great introduction to this style of game.
-While the game is competitive there is very little direct player interaction outside of some actions allowed by Intrigue cards.
-The game offers a surprising amount of depth based on the options available to the players and has high re-playability.
+Lords of Waterdeep is easy to learn, and I recommend it to any group that enjoys worker placement-style board games.
+If you haven't played a game like it before, it is a great introduction to this style of game.
+While the game is competitive, there is very little direct player interaction outside of some actions allowed by Intrigue cards.
+The game offers a surprising amount of depth based on the options available to the players and has high replayability.

-A note on game length: Lords of Waterdeep generally takes my gaming group about 90 minutes to play regardless of the number of players.
+Lords of Waterdeep generally takes my gaming group about 90 minutes to play regardless of the number of players.
 The game scales very well from 2-5 players and, unlike many games, adding players doesn't proportionally increase play-time.
 Play-time can increase significantly though if you play with someone who tends to have "analysis paralysis" as the game does lend itself to strategic thinking.

-A note on expansions: Lords of Waterdeep currently has one expansion known as Scoundrels of Skullport.
+Lords of Waterdeep currently has one expansion known as Scoundrels of Skullport.
 If you like the base game then the expansion is an absolute must have.
 It takes Lords of Waterdeep from a really good game to a great game and adds the option to play with 6 players.

-A note on “chrome”: Lords of Waterdeep has decent components.
+Lords of Waterdeep has decent components.
 The factory insert actually holds all of the components comfortably in place which is a rarity for most games.
 The wooden Adventurer cubes and Agent meeples are all good quality and the coloring is consistent throughout.
 The cardboard coins and buildings are all thick enough to avoid warping although the cards themselves are a bit on the thin side.

 Lords of Waterdeep is an excellent worker placement game.
 The mechanics and theme don't mesh perfectly but do come together to form a very fun game.
 Even though direct player interaction is limited, players will constantly need to be aware of what their opponents are doing.
 Lords of Waterdeep is easy to teach while still being deep enough to satisfy players who like to strategize.